About The Festival

 Press photographs and further information available upon request

 Eyes on Main Street is a large outdoor and indoor photography festival in Wilson, North Carolina.
 We are a Non-Profit Organization and donations are tax deductible as stipulated by the IRS.

-Brooke Bissette, Susan Fecho, Socrates Gliarmis, Rosa Gobien, Sean Larkin, Catherine Lloyd, Ryan Mercer & Nancy Van Dolsen (Board President)
+John Bethune, Brooke Bissette, Susan Fecho (Board President), Socrates Gliarmis, Rosa Gobien, Ryan Mercer, Maria Popowitch, Nancy Van Dolsen & Carol Vargo